 - a lot of dietary fiber from fruits, veggies, whole grains, and nuts

-- lean proteins that will help you build muscle and boost your metabolism
+- lean proteins that will help maintain lean body mass

-- healthy fats that will help balance the omega-6 and omega-3 ratio and lower inflammation and stress in your body.
+- healthy fats that will help control cholesterol and lower inflammation

-You will also avoid a lot of foods that have more hidden calories (like added sugar) and salt (causes water retention in the body), which will aid weight loss even if you don’t work out regularly.
+You will also avoid a lot of foods that typically have more hidden calories, sugar, and salt, all of which will aid weight loss.

 Great news, right?
 So, let’s take a quick look at the foods to eat and avoid.